List of power stations in Iran: Privatization

-Mapna Company.
-Sahand, Bistoun, Shazand, Shahid Montazeri, Tous, Shahid Rajaei and Neishabour power stations are among the profit-making plants, work on privatizing them will be finalized by late March 2007.
-Jahrom, Khalij-e Fars (Persian Gulf) and Sahand power plants will be ceded to the private sector in 2009.
+Mapna Company, Sahand, Bistoun, Shazand, Shahid Montazeri, Tous, Shahid Rajaei and Neishabour power stations are among the profit-making plants.
+Work on privatizing them was scheduled to be finalized by late March 2007.
+Jahrom, Khalij-e Fars (Persian Gulf) and Sahand power plants was to be ceded to the private sector in 2009.
 All domestic power plants will be privatized gradually, except those the government feels it should run to ensure security of the national electricity grid.
 Power plants of Damavand, Mashhad, Shirvan, Kerman, Khalij-e Fars, Abadan, Bisotoon, Sanandaj, Manjil and Binalood, which have been turned into public limited firms, are ready for privatization.
 As of 2010, 20 power plants were ready for privatization in Iran.
 Upon ceding the 20 power plants to IPO, some 40 percent of the capacity of power plants nationwide will be assigned to the private and cooperative sectors.
 As of 2011, about 45 power plants across the country were to be handed over to the private sector.
-In 2012, it was announced that Iran's government which has already turned over 17 of its 45 power plants to the private sector since 2008, will transfer 28 more plants with an estimated value of $11.4 billion (USD), by March 2013.
+In 2012, it was announced that Iran's government, which had already turned over 17 of its 45 power plants to the private sector since 2008, would transfer 28 more plants with an estimated value of $11.4 billion (USD), by March 2013.

 Energy/electricity bourse

 The new energy/electricity bourse will be inaugurated in 2012.
-This will bring about more competition and transparency in Iran’s electricity market.
+This will bring about more competition and transparency in Iran's electricity market.
 Experts believe that following the launch of the subsidies reform plan, the electricity industry will undergo significant changes and will become more appealing to private investors.
 Iran is the 16th electricity producer in the world.

 As at 2012, Iran had over 400 power plant units and 38 electricity distribution companies which buy the electricity from producers.
 Iran has over 100 companies which consume more than 20 MW of electricity per year.
 The average price of each kilowatt of electricity is 450 rials (around 5 cents) during the first phase of the Subsidy Reform Law.
 The average final price of each kilowatt of electricity will be 1000 rials (around 10 cents) in 2015.
 According to the government of Iran, power stations have to pay the export price of gas if they want to export electricity and must improve efficiency.

 Iran's electricity export and related technical and engineering services exports was valued at $4 billion in 2011.
-In 2010, the total of Iran’s electricity exports to Afghanistan, Iraq (650 MW), Azerbaijan, Armenia, Pakistan and Turkey reached 878 megawatts and the total of imports from Armenia (237 MW) and Turkmenistan was recorded at 463 megawatts.
+In 2010, the total of Iran's electricity exports to Afghanistan, Iraq (650 MW), Azerbaijan, Armenia, Pakistan and Turkey reached 878 megawatts and the total of imports from Armenia (237 MW) and Turkmenistan was recorded at 463 megawatts.
 Jordan, India, Oman, Qatar, Russia, Syria, and the UAE are the new countries that have expressed interest in buying electricity from Iran.